Getting to the Core of Good Health -- An exclusive interview with the chief scientists behind Epicor® High Metabolite Immunogens

 ROBINSON: I'll be glad to address that, Lee.
 I still marvel at how this all took place because it all started with an innocent audit of our company health plan.
 We are partially self-insured, which means that while we had an insurance company administering our plan, we were paying the treatment costs for all of our 125-plus employees.
 To handle this, we set aside funds based on expenditure estimates from the actuaries and underwriters.
 The auditors found our actual year-to-year expenditures defied the estimates, leading to a buildup of funds in our healthcare account.
 We just weren't spending the money on healthcare that everyone would expect a company of our size to spend.
 And because of this, the premiums we were charged to have our health plan administered were rising, at the most, by only three percent annually.
 That's astonishingly low for any company.
 Meanwhile, the union was complaining because they were being provided with sick days they weren't using.
 They said they would rather we gave them more vacation time and less sick time because they were losing those days off by not being sick.
 We conducted a review and found that we did, in fact, have unusually low incidences of health problems and very low use of sick time among our employees.
 At that point, we were scratching our heads.

 REEVES: That's when we decided "Hey, we're scientists—there's got to be an explanation for this!"
 We began to think that, you know, we're producing nutritional feed products from brewer's yeast, and we're working with this stuff all day, every day.
 It's in the air; it's on the surfaces in the plant.
 No matter how careful you are, if you're working in the actual production plant, you're going to be exposed.
-It seemed entirely possible that our product might, in fact, be keeping our employees healthy.
 So, being the scientists that we are, we decided to test our hypothesis.

 ROBINSON: We recruited 10 employees who worked with the brewer's yeast product in the fermentation plant.
 We designated this group as "exposed."
 Then we recruited 10 age- and gender-matched employees working in non-production positions away from the fermented brewer's yeast, like the front office, sales and marketing, etc. This group was designated the "non-exposed" group.
 Blood and saliva samples were taken from each participant.
 We ran an extensive auto-immune panel on the blood samples and analyzed over 50 immune parameters.
 From the saliva, we measured secretory immunoglobulin A (IgA) levels.
 What we found was simply amazing.
 The tests showed that the exposed group had a significantly enhanced immune response as measured by a variety of parameters, including NK cell activity, which itself was strikingly higher (See graph 1).
 And we found much higher levels of secretory IgA in the saliva of the exposed group (See graph 2), which indicates optimal functioning of the mucosal immune system, the "first line" of defense.